billzajac/windupairships-hugo/content/posts/my-gender-faq.md

 {{< figure src="/media/transgender.png" class="fr" >}}

-I have gender dysphoria and as a result my gender is fairly unique a difference that isn't immediately obvious.
+I have gender dysphoria and as a result my gender is fairly unique, a difference that isn't immediately obvious.
 I love to share and discuss it for a number of reasons.
 Writing helps me organize my thoughts and it's nice to try to get it all down in one place.
 I would love to talk more if you get all the way through.

 ## Why did I come out?